Whether you’re starting new, or paring down to the essentials, it’s always handy to have a list of minimalist kitchen essentials to refer to.

 - coffee maker

 - mixing bowl with lid for added storage

 - reusable water bottle

-- storage containers glass or stainless steel with snap top lids
+- food storage containers (glass or stainless steel with snap top lids)

 - spice jars

 Proper storage containers are SO vital to keeping your kitchen feel minimalist.